newbornfest/newbornfest.github.io/README.md

 https://www.instagram.com/julia_familyphoto/

-Julia Adrianov is an Estonian family and wedding photographer.
+Julia Andrianov is an Estonian family and wedding photographer.
 Julia shoots at people's homes and believes that any house, at any time of year, is suitable for photography.
 She sees photography as an important part of a family's history and memory, which she must interpret as a photographer.
 Julia sincerely believes that photographs, like a time machine, can transport us back to a specific location, moment and emotion.

 ### 7. Margarita Kashuba